mprat/practicepython/_posts/2017-04-02-36-birthday-plots.md

 1. Load the data
 2. Display the data

 So the first thing you have to do is prepare some data.
 Usually, when you are plotting data you have two axes, or groups of data, an x-axis (or horizontal axis) and a y-axis (or vertical axis).
-The `x` variable is your input (independent) variable and the `y` variable is your output (dependent) axis.
+The `x` variable is your input (independent) variable and the `y` variable is your output (dependent) variable.

 For use in bokeh, your data should be loaded into two separate lists, one for the x-axis and one for the y-axis.
 The basic format of a bokeh (in this case histogram) looks like this: